 The fire may be cosy but few photographers can ignore the magical view through the window for very long when there’s a heavy frost or fresh snowfall.
-Our tips will help you get great photos to make wrapping up and heading outside worthwhile.
+Our tips will help you get great photos to make wrapping up in a warm ski jacket and heading outside worthwhile.

 1. Check the forecast and get out early

 Even though it can stay very cold throughout the day during winter, frost doesn’t usually hang around for very long.
 Consequently, our first tip for photographing frost and snow is to get out early.
 Even if the snow is set to hang around for several days, it’s usually worth heading out as early as you can to photograph it before it’s covered with footprints and tyre tracks.